Psyhackological/Psyhackological/README.md

 </a>

 ### Check out my MarkDown [notes](https://github.com/Psyhackological/notes) and [freeCodeCamp progress](freeCodeCamp/freeCodeCamp.md)!
-[^1]: I have an experience with, but I can't guarantee that I am proficient in it.
+[^1]: I have an experience with, but I can't guarantee that I am currently proficient in it.
 At least it's going to be easier to come back to.
 [^2]: I spent fairly amount of time in it and I know how to properly use them in a very efficient way.
 [^3]: I started using them in practice without any external help. (alright, maybe sometimes)
 [^4]: I learn these in my spare time besides school.